CastilloAnthony/AE2_Interface/README.md

 The computer hosting the server version of the interface must have the word "server" or "ae" in it.

 TODO:
-- Fix Page5 Search bar re-writing to be blank while typing
+- Fix Page5 Search bar
 - Add scrolling function for item list, fluid list, search list, drive list, cpu crafting list, and logs
+- Add public/private key cryptography
 - Add multishell capability
 	- Standard Terminal is too small (19) vs the pocket computer's (20)